Gigaslav/HL2Overcharged/README.md

 Half - Life 2: Overcharged

-Links to source code(also includes some shaders'source code inside), build and content:
+Links to source code(also includes some shaders source code inside), build and content:
-This content is about 95% draft.
+This content is about 5% draft since 1.5 release.

 https://mega.nz/fm/2xhXXSxL
 or